HerculesMCC/landing_page_talk/README.md

 # landing page of talk

-talk is the social app for people who want to talk to each other.
+talk is a social app for people who want to talk (talksocialapp.com)

 ## Run Development Server